cochranfilms/CourseCreatorAcademy/docs/TESTING-GUIDE.md

 - Do job listings display correctly?
 - Can you post a job successfully?
 - Can you delete your own job posts?

 ---

+### 3a.
+Job Payment System (Escrow Deposit)

+**What it is:** A secure two-payment system for hiring creators.
+When you hire someone, you pay a 25% deposit upfront (with a 3% platform fee), and then pay the remaining 75% when the job is completed.

+**How the Payment System Works:**

+1. **Deposit Payment (25% of total):**
+   - When you hire an applicant, you pay 25% of the total job amount upfront
+   - A 3% platform fee is taken from the deposit amount
+   - Example: For a $1,000 job:
+     - Deposit: $250 (25%)
+     - Platform fee: $7.50 (3% of $250)
+     - Net to creator: $242.50

+2. **Final Payment (75% of total):**
+   - When the job is marked as complete, you pay the remaining 75%
+   - No platform fee is charged on the final payment
+   - Example: For a $1,000 job:
+     - Final payment: $750 (75%)
+     - Platform fee: $0
+     - Net to creator: $750

+**Total Platform Fee:** Only 3% of the deposit (not the full amount)

+**How to test the complete payment flow:**

+**As a Job Poster (Hiring Someone):**

+1. **Post a job opportunity** with an amount (e.g., $1,000)
+2. **Wait for applications** or have a test account apply
+3. **Go to your Dashboard** → **Jobs** tab
+4. **Click "Hire"** on an application
+   - You'll see a message that the applicant needs a Stripe Connect account
+   - Both you and the applicant need Stripe Connect accounts set up
+5. **After hiring**, you'll see a **"Pay Deposit"** button
+6. **Click "Pay Deposit"**:
+   - A Stripe checkout window will open
+   - Use test card: `4242 4242 4242 4242`
+   - Complete the payment
+   - You'll be redirected back to your dashboard
+7. **Once payment is complete**, the application status changes to "hired"
+8. **When the job is done**, the applicant marks it as "complete"
+9. **You'll see a "Pay Final Amount"** button
+10. **Click "Pay Final Amount"**:
+    - Another Stripe checkout window opens
+    - Use the same test card: `4242 4242 4242 4242`
+    - Complete the payment
+    - The job is now fully paid

+**As an Applicant (Being Hired):**

+1. **Apply to a job opportunity**
+2. **Set up your Stripe Connect account** (see "Stripe Connect Setup" below)
+3. **Wait for the poster to hire you**
+4. **Once hired**, you'll see the job status change to "hired"
+5. **After the poster pays the deposit**, you'll see payment information
+6. **Complete the work** and mark the job as "complete"
+7. **Wait for the poster to pay the final amount**
+8. **Once fully paid**, you'll see "Payment Complete" status

+**Important Notes:**
+- **Both parties need Stripe Connect accounts** to use the payment system
+- The deposit (25%) is held as escrow - it shows commitment from both parties
+- The platform fee (3%) is only charged on the deposit, not the full amount
+- Payments are processed through Stripe (test mode)
+- You can use fake test data for all Stripe Connect onboarding

+**What to check:**
+- Can you hire an applicant successfully?
+- Does the deposit payment checkout work?
+- Is the correct amount calculated (25% of total)?
+- Does the final payment checkout work?
+- Is the correct amount calculated (75% of total)?
+- Do payment statuses update correctly?
+- Can you see payment history?

+---